 – Honorine Perera

 I am glad you reached out to share what is going on in your life.
 Since you believe in God, and loves you, you are not dammed.
 You have merely taken the wide road offered by the world and the devil, but you still have time to get on the narrow road which leads to life.

 First of all, I encourage you to take time right now to pray to God, and He has not turned His back on you, it is us who turn our back on Him.
 NeedEncouragement.com/how-to-pray

 Next, I encourage you to do what it says in 1 Peter 5:7 Cast all your anxiety on Him because He cares for you.

 It sounds like you have a lot on your heart and mind that you are dealing with.
 I understand what you are saying about the Catholic church.
 You might want to find a protestant Bible-believing church to attend if possible.
 If not since you are so young, I encourage you to check out our website and watch some good Christian videos and check out the many pages on different topics that we have.
-Needencouragement.com/catholic
+Needencouragement.com/false-religions

 I pray for you right now that you can ask God to give you wisdom and direction in your life.
 I pray that you do not become overwhelmed with too many things all at the same time.
 Walk with the Lord, read your Bible, and begin a close relationship with Him.
 You are not alone, God is with you (Emanuel), and He will put the right people in your path to accomplish His will in your life!